 There are tons of freebies you can claim from different retailers if it's your birthday, via their newsletters and loyalty schemes.
 And while this isn't specific to London, there is a huge range of participating stores in the capital.

-Examples include TGI Fridays offering Fridays Rewards Club Members free cocktails, smoothies or desserts on members' birthdays for them and up to five friends, and Subway giving Subcard holders a free six-inch sub and drink on their birthdays.
+Examples include TGI Fridays offering Fridays Rewards Club Members free cocktails, smoothies or desserts on members' birthdays for them and up to five friends, and Subway giving Subcard holders a free cookie on their birthdays.

 The price of accommodation tends to shoot up the closer you are to the centre of London.
 So to keep the cost of your hotel or apartment rental down, stay further out and take advantage of quick transport links into the city.